nwarenda/nwarenda.github.io/README.md

 Aug 5th 10:10 PM: Whew-I'm finally done-ish the resume landing page.
 Might add some more, need some time to think about it.
 NOTE: Add a legend showing the colors and how many years.

+Aug 7th 1:00 PM: The resume is done!
+Next I need to work on and complete the project page.